 As time goes on, many grow accustomed to certain areas aging on your vehicle.
 One part of the vehicle that is commonly left unmaintained is the headlights.
 The headlights through time will lose their clear appearance causing the vehicle to look older.
 This is more important than many may think as this discoloration on the headlights is followed by reduced visual assistance at night.
 Restoring a headlight can be done if the individual restoring it has the proper materials and knowledge of how it works.
-As experts in the auto glass industry, we decided to offer a stand-alone or add-on headlight cleaning & restoration service.
+As windshield repair & replacement professionals in San Antonio and experts in auto glass industry, we decided to offer a stand-alone or add-on headlight cleaning & restoration service.

 Professional Headlight Cleaning and Restoration

 How Much Does a Headlight Restoration Cost in San Antonio?

 A headlight restoration cost in Omni Auto Glass starts from $80, depending on the severity of the damage and the type of vehicle.
 Headlight restoration can be done by a professional detailer, auto glass shop, body shop, or car dealership, or it can be done at home with a headlight restoration kit.